 Attorney McNamara represented sixteen of forty-three victims in a twenty-two-million-dollar settlement with the Archdiocese of Hartford in 2005.
-In 2012 Attorney McNamara tried the first clergy sex abuse case to go to trial against the Archdiocese of Hartford, resulting in a judgment of $1,354,541.39 for the plaintiff.
+In 2012 Attorney McNamara tried the first clergy sex abuse case to go to trial against the Archdiocese of Hartford.
+The jury found in favor of the plaintiff and the archdiocese appealed the verdict and the Connecticut Supreme Court ruled in favor of the plaintiff, resulting in a final recovery of $1,661,413.50.
 He has provided testimony as to the benefits of full publicity and transparency in sexual abuse litigation.
 In another case, sounding in malicious prosecution against a plaintiff’s counsel, he was hired as an expert witness to opine that the attorneys representing a sexual assault plaintiff had probable cause to commence and prosecute a civil lawsuit against the defendant in the underlying case.

 Attorney McNamara has handled sexual abuse cases in all three Connecticut Catholic Dioceses involving the following clergy: